Ahmed-AF-I/authorization-server/README.md

 2. **User Login:** The user is prompted with a login form and enters credentials (`user` / `password`).
 3. **Authorization Code:** Upon successful authentication, the server redirects back to the registered Redirect URI with an authorization `code`.
 4. **Token Exchange:** The client application exchanges this `code` alongside its `Client Secret` to safely obtain the **Access Token**, **Refresh Token**, and **ID Token (JWT)**.

----

-## ⚠️ Important Production Considerations

-* **In-Memory Storage:** Both users (`InMemoryUserDetailsManager`) and clients (`InMemoryRegisteredClientRepository`) are saved in volatile memory.
-For a production environment, you must switch to persistent storage such as database-backed repositories (JDBC).
-* **Ephemeral Cryptographic Keys:** Keys are generated dynamically on startup.
-If the server restarts, a new key pair will be generated, which immediately invalidates all previously issued tokens.
-For production, keys must be loaded from a permanent, secure external `KeyStore`.